umnsigmanu/website/src/pages/alumni/index.md

 ---
-templateKey: product-page
+templateKey: alumni-page
-title: Alumni
+title: Our Coffee
 image: /img/banner-alumni.jpg
 heading: Welcome Back to the Gamma Tau Chapter
 description: >-
-  We invite all alums to explore this site and learn about ways to get involved with the chapter.
+  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png